bfeif/personal-website/content/posts/feature-engineering-with-latitude-and-longitude.md

 And with that, everything is prepared!
 So without further ado, it's time to engineer some features 🧑‍💻

-## 2. Discussion of Feature Engineering Techniques
+## 2. Feature Engineering Experiments

 ### 2.1.
 Raw Latitude and Longitude
 The first feature engineering technique is... you guessed it -- no feature engineering!
 Latitude and longitude can be quite powerful features on their own, though their behavior as such depends highly on the model being used.
 In particular, you wouldn't usually expect latitude or longitude to have a linear relationship with your target variable, unless your target is something earthly in nature, like "temperature" or "humidity"; with this, raw latitude and longitude won't play so well with linear models like `RidgeRegression`; they can however already be quite powerful with models based on decision trees like `XGBoost`: